 ABOUT TOM REED

-Tom Reed is a wilderness photographer based in Fort Bragg on the Mendocino Coast of Northern California.
+Tom Reed is a wilderness photographer based in based in Baker City in Northeast Oregon.
 While his art is nature photography in general, he specializes in black and white landscape photography, especially mountain photography, which he exhibits as fine art.
-In recent years Tom has been focused on creating portraits of granite towers in Patagonia, Argentina, especially Cerro Torre and Fitz Roy, a.k.a.
-“El Chaltén,” for his new book, “The Granite Avatars of Patagonia.”
+Tom's artwork gained notoriety for his first book, “The Granite Avatars of Patagonia,” which captures portraits of granite towers in Patagonia, Argentina, especially Cerro Torre and Fitz Roy, a.k.a.
+“El Chaltén.”
+Since then he has published three more.

 I studied photography at Rutgers University while attending as a Geography student in the ‘70s.
 Upon graduation I pursued outdoor adventures, and became weary of hauling the “glass and steel” of my camera equipment in my backpack, and living without access to a darkroom.
 I met a woman in Alaska who was a watercolor artist and philosophic thinker, and who taught me the value of truly seeing what was before me.
 A few months later, when my camera was crushed in an accident while sailing in the Caribbean, I decided to lighten my backpack and take a zen approach to witnessing beauty on my adventures, that is, to pay close attention to the details captured by my eye, and create a mental image that would endure as a photograph would.
 In that process I began to ask, “Why is this beautiful?”